October 10 is World Homeless Day – a day to draw attention to the needs of people experiencing homelessness.

 First recognized on October 10, 2010, the concept of #worldhomelessday emerged from conversations amongst aid workers from all over the world who wanted a platform to raise awareness, advocate for resources and encourage community involvement in the efforts to prevent and end homelessness.

-While having an International Day of Awareness is a step in the right direction, the work towards ending homelessness does not end on #WorldHomelessDay and requires a committed, ongoing effort by the entire homeless-serving sector.
+The work towards ending homelessness does not end on #WorldHomelessDay and requires a committed, ongoing effort by the entire homeless-serving sector.
 Individuals like you also play a vital role, as through our collective efforts, advocacy, learning and participation, we can positively impact the lives of those who are unhoused or at risk of becoming unhoused.

 Learn more and share resources to raise awareness and support those experiencing homelessness.